 Our Response to Lockdown

-There have been several lockdowns and our approach to each developed as we learnt more about how best to support families and keep on teaching our children.
+There were several lockdowns and our approach to each developed as we learnt more about how best to support families and keep on teaching our children.
 We worked closely with our partner school, Drayton Park, to ensure our response was as robust as it could be.

 - Maintain high-quality, caring provision for a significant number of critical worker and vulnerable children, throughout term time and the school holidays.
 In the first lockdown, both our schools were based on the Montem site.
 We ended up taking on children from a third school, Pakeman Primary, who needed our support.
 Together, our three schools called ourselves the ‘Edventure School’.

 - Provide all families with a full schedule of home learning, from the moment we went into lockdown, to its end.
 Initially, we focused on providing printed packs for children, so that all could access the learning, even if they could not access the internet.

 - Contact all families on a daily basis, through our school app.
 We set up a daily registration system.
 If we didn’t hear from families, we called them.